Anne McGinness Kearse

 Anne has tried several noteworthy cases, including Cox vs. A&I Company, West Virginia's first domestic asbestos exposure case, and the 2002 West Virginia Consolidated Asbestos Trial against Union Carbide in which unsafe working conditions were found at its plants throughout the state.
 In addition to maintaining an active trial schedule, Anne represents Canadian Workers' Compensation Boards in U.S. courts to recoup benefits they paid Canadian asbestos victims.

 Anne has written several articles of interest to the plaintiffs' bar and frequently speaks on asbestos litigation, general product liability and tort reform at seminars across the country.
 She has been published on major legal issues, including forum non conveniens and defective products abroad, corporate misconduct, medicolegal aspects of asbestos litigation and mass tort litigation.
-Anne contributed to the 12th chapter of the book, "Pathology of Asbestos-Associated Diseases."
-(Medicolegal Aspects of Asbestos-Related Diseases: A Plaintiff's Attorney's Perspective, 2nd ed., 2004).
+Anne co-authored the 12th chapter of the book, "Pathology of Asbestos-Associated Diseases."
+(Medicolegal Aspects of Asbestos-Related Diseases: A Plaintiff's Attorney's Perspective, 3rd ed., 2014).
 Edited by Victor L. Roggli, MD; Tim D. Oury, MD, PhD; and Thomas A. Sporn, MD, this publication is a comprehensive asbestos reference book used by both physicians and attorneys.

 In 2011, Anne served on the Executive Board for a local chapter of Safe Kids USA, advocating for childhood injury prevention.
 Anne was a University of South Carolina School of Law bronze Compleat Award recipient and is recognized as a BV® rated attorney by Martindale-Hubbell®.